Božidar Matić

 Božidar Matić (/sh/; 8 September 1937 – 12 May 2016) was a Bosnian politician and academic who served as Chairman of the Council of Ministers of Bosnia and Herzegovina from February to July 2001.
 Additionally, he was Minister of Finance and Treasury during that period as well.

 While a member of the League of Communists of Yugoslavia, Matić was rector of the University of Sarajevo from 1981 to 1985, and was also the director of Energoinvest.
-He was later a member of the Social Democratic Party from 1992 until his death in 2016, and was also president of the Academy of Sciences and Arts of Bosnia and Herzegovina from 1999 to 2014.
+He was later member of the Social Democratic Party from 1992 until his death in 2016, and was also the longest-serving president of the Academy of Sciences and Arts of Bosnia and Herzegovina from 1999 to 2014.

 Early life and education

 Matić was born in Bogatić, Kingdom of Yugoslavia, present-day Serbia on 8 September 1937, but moved to present-day Bosnia and Herzegovina early in his childhood.
 He attended elementary and high school in Visoko.
 His subsequent education was at the University of Zagreb, where he earned a BS in 1960.
 He earned an MS at the University of Belgrade in 1963, and finally a PhD at the University of Sarajevo in 1971.
 Matić was part of a large engineering team which worked on the project of the electrification of the Sarajevo–Ploče railway in the 1960s and 1970s.